pratikabu/scrolltotop/README.md

 Scroll To Top
 =============

-A browser extension available for Chrome, Firefox, Opera and Safari.

 ## Brief:
 Scroll to top and vice versa in a window.
+It is a browser extension.

 - See [Release Notes](https://scrolltotop.pratikabu.com/release)
 - Report an [Issue](https://github.com/pratikabu/scrolltotop/issues)